skrien43/book-parkir/README.md

 # book-parkir
-a Parking Book Application integrated with SQL Developer (BETA)
+a Parking Book Application integrated with SQL Developer (BETA). see on 'master' branch.

+PROHIBITED for Commercial Use, created on 2024.
+-skrien43©2025-